iotaledger/iota.rs/specs/iota-rs-ENGINEERING-SPEC-0000.md

 Following are the steps for implementing this method:

-* Start generating addresses with given wallet chain path and starting index.
+* Start generating addresses with given wallet account index and starting index.
 We will have a default [gap limit](https://blog.blockonomics.co/bitcoin-what-is-this-gap-limit-4f098e52d7e1) of 20 at a time;
 * Check for balances on the generated addresses using [`get_outputs()`](#get_outputs-get-outputs) and keep track of the positive balances;
 * Repeat the above step till an address of zero balance is found;
 * Accumulate the positive balances and return the result.